 - You do not need to develop your backend side with user-related data - keep everything in one place;

 - Properties are shared across all user devices.

 Public properties can be used for information you want to share with other users.
-For example, you have a user profile screen, where you can look on your friend profile.
+For example, you have a user profile screen, where you can look at your friend profile.
 In addition to avatar and name, you may want to show something else:

-- Social part(user mood, relatives, joining date, etc)
+- Social part(user mood, relatives, joining date, etc.)

-- In-game part(user location in your world, pet, main artifact, etc)
+- In-game part(user location in your world, pet, main artifact, etc.)

-- SDK part - if our SDK doesn’t provide you with some functionality you’d like to keep about the user, you can ask us to add this feature and you will see it in few days in our new release, but if you don’t want to wait for that, you still can keep it in custom properties.
+- SDK part - if our SDK doesn’t provide you with some functionality you’d like to keep about the user, you can ask us to add this feature, and you will see it in few days in our new release, but if you don’t want to wait for that, you still can keep it in custom properties.